Law of the European Union: Communications and data

 The main rights to data privacy are found in the General Data Protection Regulation 2016.
 First, there is the right to have data about someone processed only with their 'consent', or based on other justifiable grounds, such as a lawful purpose.
-It has been held that consent is not given if there is ‘a pre-checked checkbox which the user must deselect to refuse’.
-Under the Privacy and Electronic Communications Directive 2002 a well-known result is that websites must not install "cookies" into someone's internet browser unless they positively accept cookies.
+It has been held that consent is not given if there is 'a pre-checked checkbox which the user must deselect to refuse'.
+Under the Privacy and Electronic Communications Directive 2002 a well-known result is that websites must not install "cookies" into someone's web browser unless they positively accept cookies.
 The EU has not yet simply enabled people to block all cookies within a browser, and required that websites give people this option without thousands of annoying buttons to click.
 Second, people have the right to be informed about data kept on them.
 Third, there is a right to be forgotten and the data to be deleted.
 Where legal standards do not exist, Alphabet, Facebook or Microsoft have largely been uncontrolled in privacy invasion, for instance, Gmail pioneering surveillance of emails for ads as its first business model, and Facebook abolishing service-user voting rights over changes to its privacy policies in 2012.
 There are no rights yet in EU law for service-users to vote for representatives on boards of big tech companies that take their data, or to have decision-rights over use of their data, in contrast to the rights of service-users of websites like Wikipedia.

 Media and markets

-Pluralism and regulation of the media, such as through ‘the licensing of broadcasting, television or cinema enterprises’, have long been seen as essential to protect freedom of opinion and expression, to ensure that citizens have a more equal voice, and ultimately to support the universal ‘right to take part in the government’.
+Pluralism and regulation of the media, such as through 'the licensing of broadcasting, television or cinema enterprises', have long been seen as essential to protect freedom of opinion and expression, to ensure that citizens have a more equal voice, and ultimately to support the universal 'right to take part in the government'.
 In almost all member states there is a well funded public, and independent broadcaster for TV and radio, and there are common standards for all TV and radio, which are designed to support open, fact-based discussion and deliberative democracy.
 However, the same standards have not yet been applied to equivalent internet television, radio or "social media" such as the platforms controlled by YouTube (owned by Alphabet), Facebook or Instagram (owned by Meta), or Twitter (owned by Elon Musk), all of which have spread conspiracy theories, discrimination, far-right, extremist, terrorist, and hostile military content.